 If you do not receive the gate lock combination, or don't see it on your reservation confirmation email, please contact Recreation.gov at (877) 444-6777 and a customer service representative will provide the combination over the phone.

-From the lookout, guests are treated to expansive views of the Red Buttes Wilderness area, Squaw Lake and the Little Applegate Valley.
+From the lookout, guests are treated to expansive views of the Red Buttes Wilderness area, Acorn Woman Lake and the Little Applegate Valley.
 To the north are far views of the Rogue Valley and Mt.
 McLaughlin and to the east is Wagner Butte and Dutchman Peak.
 On a clear day, visitors can see the rim of Crater Lake, Mt.
 Bailey and Mt.
-Thielson.
+Thielsen.
 Clear nights provide guests with a dazzling display of stars and planets.

 The United States Congress designated the Red Buttes Wilderness in 1984 and it now includes a total of 19,940 acres.
 Management of the Red Buttes Wilderness, located on the California/Oregon border, is shared by the Klamath National Forest and the Rogue River - Siskiyou National Forest.
 The majority of the Wilderness lies within the boundaries of the Rogue River-Siskiyou National Forest.
 Several lakes are accessible in the forest.
-Squaw Peak looks south to Squaw Lakes, a semi-primitive developed recreation area that accepts camping reservations from May through September.
+Acorn Woman Peak looks south to Acorn Woman Lakes, a semi-primitive developed recreation area that accepts camping reservations from May through September.
 Applegate Lake is a large reservoir with boat ramps, campgrounds, viewpoints and a developed recreation area named Hart Tish.
-Both Squaw Lakes and Applegate Lake are open for fishing year-round.
+Both lakes are open for fishing year-round.